Welcome!

 Values:

 The Attardo lab acts in solidarity with all underrepresented groups in STEM.
 We recognize the responsibility to identify and correct institutional biases experienced by students, staff, and faculty.
-We recognize the history of disadvantages experienced by underrepresented groups as well as the history of exploitation of such groups in pursuit of vector-borne disease research.
+We acknowledge the history of disadvantages experienced by underrepresented groups, as well as the history of exploitation of such groups in the pursuit of disease research.
 The path to equality in STEM requires persistence and commitment to science-based approaches to course-correct effectively.
-The lab aims to recognize and learn from the complete history of this field and science, in general, to move toward the elimination of discrimination and maximization of inclusiveness for all.
+The lab aims to learn from the past and recognise it to maximise inclusiveness for all.

 Educational Philosophy

-I want to share my fascination for this work and these insects with students.
-I am a proponent of emphasizing the importance of problem solving and analytical skills, doing hands on work and recognizing the power of learning from mistakes.
-Entering science can be intimidating and overwhelming, however I think anyone with the interest and motivation to learn can be a good scientist.
-My goal is that my lab will provide a supportive, productive, fun and interesting place to learn, work and make discoveries that will someday make a difference in human health.
+My goal is to share my fascination with insects and science with my students to expose them to hidden parts of the natural world and to learn new ways to study and understand them.
+I am a proponent of emphasizing the importance of critical thinking, problem-solving, and analytical skills, of doing hands-on work, and of recognizing the power of learning from mistakes.
+Entering science can be intimidating and overwhelming; however, I think anyone with the interest and motivation to learn can be a good scientist.
+My goal is that my lab will provide a supportive, productive, and enjoyable place to learn, work, and make discoveries that will someday make a difference in human health.